themindfulbit/td/_content/1-episodes/2014-07-14-077-learning-vim-with-potatowire.md

 #### Plugins

 I talked about this in the audio, but in general, I am against adding plugins to Vim too early.
 In a similar vein, I don't think it is wise to just start with someone else's `.vimrc`.
 I did that when I started and to this day, I have lingering confusion over whether some mappings are a part of baseline Vim or not.
-Had I to do it over again, I would work with a barebones installation (with Solarized installed though.
-I am not an animal), and make changes to my installation only when I reached repeated friction points in my workflow.
-I would also better learn the help system right away.
+If I had to do it over again, I would work with a barebones installation (with Solarized installed though.
+I am not an animal), and make changes to my installation only when I reached friction points in my workflow.
+I would also learn the help system right away.
 As a counterpoint, there are full Vim "Distributions" like [Janus](https://github.com/carlhuda/janus), so you are free to go in the completely opposite direction.

 With my preamble out of the way, here are the plugins that I mentioned on the show: